 There are plenty of names being thrown around for Braun’s partner: Samoa Joe, Chris Jericho, Big Cass, Elias, “woken” Bray Wyatt, and even James Ellsworth.
 I think the most entertaining combo would be Strowman’s Mixed Match partner Alexa Bliss.
 It should be a fun sideshow with the champs retaining.

 Andre the Giant Memorial Battle Royal

-Notes: The first odds released on 5Dimes had a plethora of wrestlers listed from +200 to +600 to win except for Tye Dillinger.
+Notes: The first odds released had a plethora of wrestlers listed from +200 to +600 to win except for Tye Dillinger.
 The Perfect 10 superstar was listed at 90-1.
 With low limits I took a few shots before I tweeted out the number of 70-1.
 That number is all the way down to 25-1, but still has value for a match that does not have a script.